-Zambia’s renowned Luangwa Valley holds one of the country’s largest painted dog populations, in spite of increasing pressure from human encroachment and consumption of bush meat obtained primarily through wire snaring.
+Zambia’s renowned Luangwa Valley holds one of the country’s largest painted dog populations, in spite of increasing pressure from human encroachment and wire snaring.

-The unit supports veterinary wildlife rescue operations to reduce the loss of painted dogs from snares.
-The team manages aerial monitoring and coordination of ground patrols, aerial surveillance of Painted Dog populations and their habitat and monitoring of poaching.
+The Anti-Poaching Unit supports veterinary wildlife rescue operations to reduce the loss of painted dogs from snares.
+The team manages aerial monitoring and coordination of ground patrols, aerial surveillance of painted dog populations and their habitat and monitoring of poaching.